gdwnldsKSC/WinQEMU/ReadMe.md

 7/18/24 - -m 1024 causes null pointer failures in some functions, for now we'll just use -m 512 while working on bringing in some finishes to currently incomplete changes.
-Changes to Visual Studio will necessitate upgrading to VS 2022 17.11 which is currently in preview, but can be installed side-by-side with release version.
+Changes to Visual Studio (to remove customizations to this project) will necessitate upgrading to VS 2022 17.11.

 # Building instructions